 The Hobie Revolution 13 is a pleasure to pedal

 Being a pedal boat neophyte, I worried about maneuvering while pedaling and steering with the small hand lever that controls the Revolution’s rudder.
+The lake still looked distinctly Antarctic (remember the longest winter ever?), and I hoped to steer my polyethylene penguin well clear of the ice shelves.
+I needn’t have fretted.
 While the hand-operated rudder and Hobie’s lean-back-and-put-your-feet-up pedal position went against every grain of my paddler’s intuition, it’s an undeniably comfortable, efficient and even addictive way to chew the miles.